How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 Solution:

-- Change the slope and speed: To keep things interesting, change the treadmill’s gradient and speed often.
-A steeper slope can make you feel like you’re climbing a hill and work out different muscle groups, which can help you stay mentally and physically fit.
+• To keep things interesting, change the pace and gradient of the treadmill often.
+A steeper slope may make you feel like you’re ascending a hill and train multiple muscle regions, keeping you mentally and physically busy.

 5. Find a Workout Buddy